IOC tours Games village, remembers Volgograd victims

 Bach has discouraged athletes from demonstrating against the controversial law on the podium but said they could express their opinions at news conferences without fear of sanction.

-However, Games organisers said last week that even that would go against the Olympic Charter's ban on any political statements within Olympic venues.
+However, Games organizers said last week that even that would go against the Olympic Charter's ban on any political statements within Olympic venues.

 (Reporting by Karolos Grohmann)